 Serology testing is used to detect antibodies that indicate previous vaccination or exposure to diseases.
 The results of these tests can be used to determine a medically appropriate vaccination schedule.

-Refer to the following ARUP Consult topics for disease-specific information, such as detailed laboratory testing information and links to additional CDC resources: Bordetella pertussis, Viral Hepatitis, Measles Virus, Mumps Virus, Rubella Virus, and Varicella Zoster Virus.
+Refer to the following ARUP Consult topics for disease-specific information, such as detailed laboratory testing information and links to additional CDC resources: Bordetella pertussis - Whooping Cough, Viral Hepatitis, Measles -Rubeola, Mumps Virus, Rubella - German Measles, and Varicella Zoster Virus - VZV.

 Indications for Testing